fatzebra/magento2-fatzebra/README.md

-PMNTS Magento 2 Module
+Fat Zebra Magento 2 Module
 ======================

 Overview
 --------
-The PMNTS Magento 2 module provides a simple integration method for Magento 2.x with the Fat Zebra, Cloud Payments and PMNTS gateway services.
+The Fat Zebra Magento 2 module provides a simple integration method for Magento 2.x with the Fat Zebra gateway services.
 This module includes support for the following functionality:

 * IFRAME card details capture for de-scoping of PCI requirements
 * Card tokenization and one-click saved card payment using the Magento Vault